-Setting up the RT-AX58U / RT-AX3000 is the same as that of any Asus router and similar to the way you do all routers that has a web interface.
+Setting up the RT-AX58U / RT-AX3000 is the same as any Asus router and similar to how you do all routers with a web interface.

-I was able to set the RT-AX3000 up in less than 20 minutes, as a standalone router, including the time to update it to the latest firmware.
+I managed to get the RT-AX3000 up and running in less than 20 minutes as a standalone router, including the time to update it to the latest firmware.
 The RT-AX58U took even shorter since I just uploaded the backup file of the RT-AX3000.

 Asus AX3000 routers: Excellent performance

-Note: Initially with the launch firmware, I found that RT-AX58U had some issues with certain Wi-Fi 5 clients, similar to the case of the RT-AX92U.
-Specifically, my test PCE-AC88 4×4 Wi-Fi 5 adapter, also made by Asus, had a hard time connecting to it.
+Note: Initially, with the launch firmware, I found that RT-AX58U had some issues with certain Wi-Fi 5 clients, similar to the case of the RT-AX92U.
+Specifically, my test PCE-AC88 4×4 Wi-Fi 5 adapter, also made by Asus, had difficulty connecting to it.
 However, with the latest firmware, this was no longer an issue.

 Fast mid-range Wi-Fi speeds

-Both routers support the 160 MHz channel width and my 2×2 Wi-Fi 6 clients had no problems connecting to them, as standalone routers, at 2.4 Gbps within a short distance.
+Both routers support the 160 MHz channel width, and my 2x2 Wi-Fi 6 clients had no problems connecting to them, as standalone routers, at 2.4 Gbps within a short distance.

 However, since there's no multi-gig LAN port, the data rates of my test methodology will still cap at 1 Gbps.
 Nonetheless, both routers still delivered quite impressive and almost the same sustained speeds.

 The routers did well with Wi-Fi 5 clients, too.
-At close range, my 4×4 test client got a sustained speed of 770 Mbps with the RT-AX3000 and almost 780 Mbps wit the RT-AX58U.
-Farther out, my 3×3 device drew higher than 530 Mbps.
+At close range, my 4x4 test client sustained at 770 Mbps with the RT-AX3000 and almost 780 Mbps with the RT-AX58U.
+Farther out, my 3x3 device drew higher than 530 Mbps.
 Again both were quite impressive compared to their peers.